[Updated 17 April 2019]

 4. Romantic dinners

 #HHWT tip: Some restaurants are able to cater a halal meal if you make a reservation in advance so do check!
+Or try out these halal eateries to satisfy your every craving!

 #HHWT tip: Contact Voyagin to arrange it for you and be sure to make a request for a halal meal when you make the booking!